 Askul's score of 87 is higher than 93% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, ASKUL Corporation reported total greenhouse gas emissions of approximately 1,827,000 kg CO2e for Scope 1, 7,387,000 kg CO2e for Scope 2, and a significant 1,807,617,000 kg CO2e for Scope 3, resulting in a combined total of about 1,822,000 kg CO2e for Scope 1 and 2 emissions.
-This reflects a decrease in Scope 1 emissions from 2,744,000 kg CO2e in 2023 and 3,160,000 kg CO2e in 2022, indicating a commitment to reducing operational emissions.
-ASKUL has set ambitious climate targets, committing to an 88% reduction in absolute Scope 1 and 2 emissions by 2030 from a 2021 baseline.
-Additionally, the company aims to achieve net-zero greenhouse gas emissions across its value chain by FY2050.
-For Scope 3 emissions, ASKUL targets a 25% reduction by 2030, with a goal for 90% of its suppliers to have science-based targets by 2028.
-The company is also focused on increasing its renewable electricity sourcing from 46% in FY2021 to 100% by FY2030.
-Long-term, ASKUL aims for a 95% reduction in Scope 1 and 2 emissions and a 90% reduction in Scope 3 emissions by FY2050.
-These commitments align with the Science Based Targets initiative (SBTi) and reflect ASKUL's dedication to addressing climate change and reducing its carbon footprint.
+In 2024, ASKUL Corporation reported total greenhouse gas emissions of approximately 1,827,000 kg CO2e from Scope 1, 7,387,000 kg CO2e from Scope 2, and a significant 1,807,617,000 kg CO2e from Scope 3, leading to a combined total of about 1,816,000 kg CO2e for Scope 1 and 2 emissions.
+This reflects a decrease in Scope 1 emissions from 2,744,000 kg CO2e in 2023 and 3,160,000 kg CO2e in 2022, while Scope 2 emissions also saw a reduction from 9,017,000 kg CO2e in 2023 and 12,108,000 kg CO2e in 2022.
+ASKUL has set ambitious climate commitments, aiming for an 88% reduction in absolute Scope 1 and 2 emissions by 2030 from a 2021 baseline.
+Additionally, the company plans to achieve net-zero greenhouse gas emissions across its value chain by FY2050.
+For Scope 3 emissions, ASKUL targets a 25% reduction by 2030, with a commitment that 90% of its suppliers will have science-based targets by 2028.
+The long-term goals include a 95% reduction in absolute Scope 1 and 2 emissions by 2050 and a 90% reduction in Scope 3 emissions within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and reflect ASKUL's commitment to sustainable practices in the retail sector.

 Access structured emissions data, company-specific emission factors, and source documents